nextcloud/documentation/developer_manual/app/controllers.rst

 Creating custom responses
 -------------------------
-If no premade Response fits the needed usecase, its possible to extend the Response baseclass and custom Response.
+If no premade Response fits the needed usecase, it is possible to extend the Response base class and custom Response.
 The only thing that needs to be implemented is the **render** method which returns the result as string.

 Creating a custom XMLResponse class could look like this: